 The most common causes of a bitter taste in the mouth include:

-1. Bad oral hygiene
+1. Poor oral hygiene

-2. Use of antibiotics or antidepressants
+2. Antibiotics or antidepressants

-4. Use of Vitamin Supplements
+4. Vitamin supplements

-5. Gastroesophageal reflux
+5. Gastroesophageal reflux disease (GERD)

 6. Hepatitis, fatty liver or cirrhosis